Looking for the best WordPress alternatives in 2019?

 Joomla is good for users who don’t want to get overwhelmed with the options that WordPress offers but still want to do more than basic WordPress alternatives like blogger.com or medium.
 While WordPress may win if you start a battle of WordPress vs Joomla, Joomla still would fit for people who want a CMS made simple.

-Another evolving and popular WordPress competitor is Ghost CMS.
+Another evolving and popular WordPress alternative is Ghost CMS.
 It is lightning fast, less bloated blogging platform as compared to WordPress.
 It is one of the newest sites like WordPress that has struck a chord with bloggers for it’s ease of use.

 Ghost platform has inbuilt SEO features thereby reducing the need to use SEO plugins at best and comes with AMP support out of the box.
 Ghost has a much more modern GUI (as compared to WordPress) built as a webapp in Ember and doesn’t need reloads all thanks to Ajax.

-Key features Ghost CMS:
+Key features Ghost CMS

 - The best editor to write laser-focused content.